rangle/ngCourse2/handout/06-change-detection.md

 Another difference between both versions of the framework is the way the nodes of an application (directives or components) are checked to see if the DOM needs to be updated.

-Because of the nature of two way data binding, in Angular 1 there was no guarantee that a parent node should be checked always before a child node.
-It was perfectly possible that a child node could also change a parent node or a sibling or any other node in the tree, and that in turn will trigger new updates down the chain.
+Because of the nature of two way data binding, in Angular 1 there was no guarantee that a parent node would always be checked before a child node.
+It was possible that a child node could also change a parent node or a sibling or any other node in the tree, and that in turn will trigger new updates down the chain.
 This made difficult for the change detector to traverse all the nodes without falling in a circular loop with the infamous message:

 ```
 10 $digest() iterations reached.
 Aborting!
 ```

-In Angular 2, there is guarantee that changes are propagated in an unidirectional way so the change detector can **traverse only once all the nodes** of the application, starting always from the root.
-That means that a parent component is always checked first than its children components.
+In Angular 2, changes are guaranteed to propagate unidirectionally.
+The change detector will **traverse each node only once**, always starting from the root.
+That means that a parent component is always checked before its children components.

 _Tree traversing in Angular 1 vs Angular 2_